Frequently Asked Questions

 -

-Some sites automatically ask for reviews but please know that it is unethical for a therapist to ask for or display client reviews according to our registering body which is the British Columbia Association of Clinical Counsellors.
+No, some sites automatically ask for reviews but please know that it is unethical for a therapist to ask for or display client reviews according to our registering body which is the British Columbia Association of Clinical Counsellors.
+Have more questions, connect with us here.

 -